-Target market, in short, is the potential market within the available market.
-Whereas, niche marketing is a marketing strategy that combines the targeted audience with the problems that they are facing and then acts as a **solution provider **for the targeted audience.
+The target market, in short, is the potential market within the available market.
+At the same time, niche marketing is a marketing strategy that combines the targeted audience with the problems they face and then acts as a solution provider for the targeted audience.

 Niche Marketing will help you connect with your audience better and form a stronger relationship with them.

 You can offer specialized offerings to your specific target audience.
-Another great advantage of niche marketing is that the competition is very less and it wouldn’t be very difficult to become a leading brand in a niche market.
+Another great advantage of niche marketing is that the competition is significantly less, and it wouldn’t be tough to become a leading brand in a niche market.

 Once you start understanding your niches and acting on them, it is pretty safe to say that there is a huge potential for reaching out to your buying customers.

-Strucking an emotional chord with your customers through your brand has a large positive impact on its brand value.
+Striking an emotional chord with your customers through your brand has an enormous positive impact on its brand value.

 Emotional Branding is what separates your brand from the rest of the brands.

-Most successful marketers aren’t actually trying to sell their products, they sell the idea and they even sell a dream at times.
+Most successful marketers aren’t trying to sell their products.
+They sell the idea and even sell a dream.

-A brand should fulfill 3 major criteria: It should be unique,it should be useful and it should be people-focused.
+A brand should fulfill 3 major criteria: It should be unique, it should be helpful, and it should be people-focused.

 When you start building the profile of your customers, you have to get inside of the head of your target audience/customer and understand their motivations.

-Even if you know your target audience, you’ll be able to form a loyal connection with them when you make them feel valued in form of special targeted offerings and discounts.
+Even if you know your target audience, you’ll be able to form a reliable connection with them when you make them feel valued in the form of special targeted offerings and discounts.

-Also, some brands have successfully incorporated elements into their advertising strategies that show their contribution towards the betterment of the world or a certain section of the society (such as environmentally friendly products or brands that contribute to charitable works).
+Also, some brands have successfully incorporated elements into their advertising strategies that show their contribution towards the betterment of the world or a particular section of society (such as environmentally friendly products or brands contributing to charitable works).
 These brands are doing well because people (especially millennials) are more likely to buy a product if the product makes them feel good about it.

 61% of millennials are worried about the state of the world and feel personally responsible to make a difference. –Huffington Post